leminlimez/Nugget/README.md

 Make sure you have installed the [requirements](#requirements) if you are on Windows or Linux.

 > [!NOTE]
 > Please back up your data before using!
 Nugget may cause unforseen problems, so it is better to be same than sorry.
+We are not responsible for any damange done to your device.

 ## Features
 <details>